bitcoin-dot-org/Bitcoin.org/en/full-node.md

 Login to your router using the same steps described near the top of the [DHCP subsection](#configuring-dhcp).
 Look for an option called Port Forwarding, Port Assignment, or anything with "Port" in its name.
-On the some routers, this option is buried in an Applications & Gaming menu.
+On some routers, this option is buried in an Applications & Gaming menu.

 The port forwarding settings should allow you to map an external port on